rajat98v/codesharing/README.md

 docker rm $(docker ps -aq) # to clean all container docker rm -f $(docker ps -a -q) # to stop all docker container
 ```
+## Github Help

+- To check all the commits till date on all the branches. or [Direct Link](https://github.com/rajat98v/codesharing/network)
+    - Go to Insights Tab on Github Repo.
+    - Go to Network on Left menu.
+    - Click on small Dots on any brach or contributor to see commit comment.